Conventional boilers, often known as heat only or regular boilers, are popular for larger households as they can heat your home and water efficiently.

 - Hot water isn’t supplied on demand – you need to heat it in advance

-Conventional boilers are great for larger homes and those with more than one bathroom.
+Conventional gas boilers are great for larger homes and those with more than one bathroom.
 Just bear in mind that you will need enough space for the hot and cold water tanks and that you can’t get hot water on demand like you can with a combi boiler.
+To find out more about the cost of a new boiler read our complete guide.